 The state of research

 Similar approaches are also underway elsewhere: several companies apply transcranial magnetic stimulation.
-In the United States there is also the Neuronix, in Italy there are several centers that study this technique.
+In the United States there is also Neuronix, in Italy there are several centers that study this technique.
 Here is a list of them.

 The next step